 So, where do these Slide Layouts come from?
 What influences how they look, or how the placeholders within them are laid out?
-To find out answers to these questions, you need to access the Slide Master view within PowerPoint.
+To find out answers to these questions, you need to access the Slide Master View within PowerPoint.

-Figure 2: Slide Master view within PowerPoint
+Figure 2: Slide Master and Slide Layouts within PowerPoint

 In any typical PowerPoint presentation, the Slide Master (highlighted in red within Figure 2, above) is hierarchically placed at the highest position for information about the background, color, fonts, effects, placeholders (size and position), etc. The Slide Layouts which are placed at a lower hierarchy level get all this information from the Slide Master they belong to.

 When you modify the Slide Master, you are making changes to all the influenced Slide Layouts beneath that Slide Master.
 For example, if you change the Background Style in a Slide Master, this should reflect the new Background Style in all the dependent Slide Layouts.
-However, the reverse is not true -- if you make any changes to the Slide Layout, that change is never reflected in the Slide Master -- in fact, for that change in particular, the Slide Layout stops being influenced by the Slide Master.
+However, the reverse is not true.
+If you make any changes to the Slide Layout, that change is never reflected in the Slide Master.
+In fact, for that change in particular, the Slide Layout stops being influenced by the Slide Master.
 Exploring our earlier example of changing the Background Style, any change made to the Background Styles in a Slide Layout will not affect the Slide Master or any other Slide Layouts within the presentation.